 Another blog entry written by Nicky Millar, for more about who she is, and about her awesome travel/volunteering adventure check her blog.

-The Hostels we stayed at
+The best Rajasthan hostels we stayed at

 Perhaps the smallest of the three, it was a great introduction to the hostel scene!
-All the facilities were completely up to scratch and the common room, right slap bang as you walked in, was particularly inviting.
+All the facilities were completely up to scratch.
+Moreover, the common room, right slap bang as you walked in, was particularly inviting.

 THE HOSTELLER (Jaipur)

-From planning 3 separate itineraries for us (we were all parting ways at some point and needed to make individual travel arrangements), organising an auto to pick us from the bus stand/show us around the city, to socialising with us in the evenings – they were a top notch team!
+From planning 3 separate itineraries for us (we were all parting ways at some point and needed to make individual travel arrangements) to organising an auto to pick us from the bus stand/show us around the city and socialising with us in the evenings – they were a top-notch team!